treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 range(-1000000000, 1000000000)
 ```

-The `range` function is useful you'd like to loop over numbers.
+The `range` function is useful when you'd like to loop over numbers.

 ```pycon
 >>> for n in range(0, 50, 10):